bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 ## Context

-As we record this instalment in March 2026, we're paused between the first and second halves of a mini-series dedicated to building websites on GitHub Pages.
-We started with a generic look at how GitHub Pages can be customised to build static sites with just about any generator, but we focused mainly on using the default generator built into GitHub Pages, [Jekyll](https://jekyllrb.com).
+As summarised in the introduction, as we record this instalment in March 2026, we're paused between the first and second halves of a mini-series dedicated to building websites on GitHub Pages.
+We started with an explanation of the concept of a static site generator (instalment 175), then quickly described how to publish Javascript web apps like those we have built earlier in the show's history (instalment 176), before diving in to the detail of the Static site Generator GitHub Pages uses by default, [Jekyll](https://jekyllrb.com).

-In the first part of our exploration of Jekyll and GitHub Pages, we focused on the practicalities of building a basic website with our own custom layouts and style built with [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/).
+So far our exploration of Jekyll on the practicalities of building a basic website with our own custom layouts and style built with [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/).
 Specifically, we explored Jekyll's build process for converting folders of Markdown files with YAML front matter into HTML+CSS+JavaScript websites.
-Specifically, we learned about the Jekyll configuration file, its folder structure, and how to control the look of a site using Jekyll layouts, Jekyll variables, the Liquid templating engine, and the [SASS](https://sass-lang.com) CSS pre-processor (*Syntactically Awesome Style Sheets*).
+Wre learned about the Jekyll configuration file, its folder structure, and how to control the look of a site using Jekyll layouts, Jekyll variables, the Liquid templating engine, and the [SASS](https://sass-lang.com) CSS pre-processor (*Syntactically Awesome Style Sheets*).
 To capitalise on our existing knowledge, we looked at how to integrate Bootstrap deeply into Jekyll, allowing fine-grained customisations.

+The focus was entirely on **how** to crating the scaffolding for a website, but we all but ignored all questions of content organisstion. we barely mentioned concepts like data architecture and taxonomies.
+That will be the focus of the up-coming second half of the series.

-Writing the first half of the mini-series on Jekyll was the perfect preparation for my big January project.
+Writing existing instalments was the perfect preparation for my big January project.
 Had I not written instalments [175](./pbs175) up to and including [181](./pbs181), I would never have succeeded.
-But equally, without having done that work, I'd really have struggled to start writing the second half of the GitHub Page and Jekyll series.
+But equally, without having done that work, I'd really have struggled to start writing the second half of the series.

 ## Building the New Let's Talk Podcasts Site

 ### The Practicalities

-I chose to target my site at the standard GitHub Pages version of Jekyll, not the newest 4.x branch, because I didn't want the extra complexity of maintaining my own GitHub action for building the site (as we learned in [instalment 177](/pbs177), out-of-the-box GitHub Pages uses Jekyll 3.x).
-I've also chosen to make the GitHub repository powering the site public, so the code and all the build tools are available for you all to see at [github.com/bartificer/www.lets-talk.ie](https://github.com/bartificer/www.lets-talk.ie).
+I chose to target my site at the standard GitHub Pages version of Jekyll, not the newest 4.x branch.
+Why?
+To keep things simple and avoid the extra complexity of maintaining my own GitHub action for building the site.
+As we learned in [instalment 177](/pbs177), out-of-the-box GitHub Pages uses Jekyll 3.x, so if you want to use anything else, you need to teach GitHub how to build your site.

+Since the podcasts and this series are all completely listener supported, I chosen to make the GitHub repository powering the site public.
+This means you can all see the code and the various configuration files powering the site at [github.com/bartificer/www.lets-talk.ie](https://github.com/bartificer/www.lets-talk.ie).

-When developing locally, I chose to use Docker, as so expertly explained by Helma in [the previous TidBit](./tidbit17).
-In fact, I used Helma's bells-and-whistles example setup for the site.
-You can see my Docker setup in the base of the site's GitHub repo.
+For deploying a local version of the site for testing and debugging I chose to use Docker (as so expertly explained by Helma in [TidBit 17](./tidbit17), rather than the more complex and traditional local install described in instalment TO DO.
+In fact, I used Helma's bells-and-whistles Jekyll example from tidbit for the site.
+You can see my Docker configuration files in the base of the site's GitHub repo.

-I chose to build the theme using [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as my base, and in preparation for this project, I engaged the excellent app development and design company [IconFactory](https://iconfactory.com) to commission updated logos and a corporate style guide, including a full colour palette and detailed typographic definitions for headings, subheadings, body text, etc.
+I chose to build the theme using [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as my base, and in preparation for this project.
+I also commissioned the excellent app development and design firm [IconFactory](https://iconfactory.com) to develop updated logos for the podcasts and a corporate style guide for Bartificer Crestions in general.
+This style guide is not a CSS style sheet, but a descriptive document that be be applied to any and all content I produce. it includes a full colour palette, and detailed typographic definitions for headings, subheadings, body text, etc..

-For me, graphic design and typography are like wine; I know what's bad, I know what's good, I know what I like, but I have no idea how to make my own!
-So, rather than spending weeks struggling to develop a style I'd never quite be happy with, I chose to commission some skilled craftspeople whose work I liked to do it for me 🙂
+For me, graphic design and typography are like wine — I know what's bad, I know what's good, I know what I like, but I have no idea how to make my own!
+So, rather than spending weeks struggling to develop a style I'd never quite be happy with, I chose to pay skilled craftspeople whose work I like to do it for me 🙂

 While the brief for the corporate style guide was broad, with the intention of using it for all Bartificer Creations' stationery, presentations, and websites, it was also explicitly designed to align with Bootstrap's approach to colours, and the font choice was limited to free fonts available via [Google Fonts](https://fonts.google.com) so they would all work on the web.
+So the style guide is not purely for Bootstrap, but it was designed to be easily applied to Bootstrap.

 Finally, I used the free version of [Font Awesome 7](https://fontawesome.com/#fa7) for the various little icons needed throughout the site.